 All three organizations worked together to collect packaging system information (materials, masses, conversion processes, etc.) and perform the analysis with Trayak’s LCA tool, EcoImpact-COMPASS (Comparative Packaging Assessment).

 Impacts of PCR Content in Secondary Packaging

 When comparing the original secondary packaging design with the proposed changes to its recycled content, it is clear there are substantial environmental benefits.

 The fossil fuel consumption of secondary packaging could be reduced by 24%.
 If PCR content was incorporated in the secondary packages to deliver the annual volume of 36 million Guayakí cans, fossil fuel consumption would be reduced by about 1.95 million MJ—equivalent to nearly 319 barrels of oil!

 Due to the reduction of virgin material use, greenhouse gas emissions could be reduced by 13% when using recycled content in the plastic wrap and the corrugated tray.

-Ultimately, incorporating recycled content into their secondary packaging is both feasible and can provide meaningful environmental reductions.
-Simulating these benefits upfront using a LCA allowed Guayakí to confirm and quantify the environmental benefits before making physical packaging changes.
+Ultimately, it was found that incorporating recycled content into Guayaki’s secondary packaging would be both feasible and provide meaningful environmental benefit.
+Simulating these benefits with LCA during conceptual phases allowed Guayakí to confirm and quantify the environmental benefits before making physical packaging changes.

 If you are interested in this type of engagement, please reach out to the Climate Collaborative or Trayak today!